ejohansson13/concepts_explained/UNet/UNet_ML.md

 In the original paper, upsampling was “up-convolution”.
 Every feature value was quadrupled, doubling the number of rows and columns of feature data before being passed through a 2x2 convolution to halve the number of channels.
 Halving the number of channels is required to create space for the image features arriving from the skip connection.
 In the image above, the number of channels from the decoder stage features are convolved down to 64 channels following the upsampling operation (blue half of rectangle above green arrow).
 Augmenting the decoder stage features are the encoder stage features arriving via skip connection (white half of rectangle above green arrow).
 Concatenating the two stages of features together, the network arrives at the 392x392x128 dimensionality of image feature representation depicted above.
 Since the release of the paper, newer iterations have implemented upsampling via transposed convolutions, increasing the number of parameters and computations required of the model in the hope of a more accurate upsampling procedure.

-After upsampling, image features are then propagated through further blocks of convolutions and activation functions in the hopes of further refining the semantic analysis of the image information while incorporating the spatial information provided by the encoder stage features.
+After upsampling, image features are propagated through the same blocks of convolutions and activation functions [covered above](#convolution-block) in the hopes of further refining the semantic analysis of the image information while incorporating the spatial information of the encoder stage features.

 #### Final Layer